andreasfloros/Project-EMILY/README.md

 ## How to run:
-Run the main.py python script.
+Run the main.py python script from the UI folder.

 __Requirements:__ For this project we only require that Python and PIP are installed.
 After this please run ```pip install -r requirements.txt``` using the requirements.txt file of the repository.
 This will automatically install all other packages used in the project.